Meet Alastor

 Meet Penny

-Penny has quickly become a fan favorite with her calm and predictable demeanor.
+Penny is an SBF sugar baby that has quickly become a fan favorite with her calm and predictable demeanor.
 She loves to cuddle and sneak onto your shoulder for more attention.
 So far she can make kissy noises, and beeps but is still young and may learn more words in the future.
+She is a kid favorite!

 About Meyer's Parrots